 Whether it is in a city or a rural area, never embark on building a little home without first thoroughly checking out the local county, city and/or state regulations regarding building codes.
 It’s also a good idea to first consult with a local builder with experience constructing little homes, as he or she may be knowledgeable about local building codes/laws.
 Foregoing these steps could turn your dream home into a nightmare.

 Insurance is another major issue to be aware of when you have a tiny house on wheels.
 Even if your home is debt-free, you may still want to get insurance for fire or for the loss of items inside your home.
 Many companies that build tiny homes on wheels can refer you to insurance companies, since their homes are in the same classification as mobile or prefab homes or RVs.
-In addition, see the Resources section in this book for agencies that may be able to help you insure your tiny home.
 Luckily, since Our Little House and the Belle Writer’s Studio are on permanent foundations, we didn’t have any issues obtaining insurance through a major insurer.

 When the codes and insurance frontiers are conquered, I predict that the tiny house movement will become a more accepted way of life in America and around the world.
 People will begin to recognize that living in a small space allows each person to achieve the definition of the American Dream that includes “the freedom to make both the large and small decisions that affect one’s life; the freedom to aspire to bigger and better things and the possibility of achieving them; the freedom to accumulate wealth and the opportunity to lead a dignified life; and the freedom to live in accordance with one’s values.”

 Read more from Living Large in Our Little House: Tiny Home Hustle: Building a Business with Less Inputs

 Reprinted with permission from Living Large in Our Little House by Kerri Fivecoat-Campbell, and published by Reader’s Digest, 2016.